 The Oil Curse

-How did the nation that is home to the world’s largest oil reserves find itself in its current situation, so different from that of Saudi Arabia with the second largest oil reserves?
+How did the nation home to the world’s largest oil reserves find itself in its current situation, so different from that of Saudi Arabia, which has the second largest oil reserves?
 According to political scientist Michael Ross, part of Venezuela’s crisis stems from becoming dependent on its most abundant resource: oil.

 Production

 Many Venezuelans were initially excited when Chavez rose to power.
-But not all has gone according to plan; the country’s GDP (Gross Domestic Product) has plummeted since 2012, and the International Monetary Fund estimates Venezuela’s GDP is around $50 billion (neighboring Colombia’s GDP is over $350 billion, and the U.S.’s is over $24 trillion).
-Domestic production plunged and food imports soared; according to the director of Venezuela’s Confederation of Associations of Agricultural Producers, Venezuela went from producing 70% of its food to importing 70% of food.
-All materials from seeds to fertilizer are provided by the government, but farmers report they often do not receive supplies.
-Additionally, the government-controlled steel industry does not produce enough machinery and inflation has made it almost impossible to afford importing new equipment.
+But not all has gone according to plan; the country’s GDP (Gross Domestic Product) has plummeted since 2012, and the International Monetary Fund estimates Venezuela’s GDP is around $50 billion (neighboring Colombia’s GDP is over $350 billion, and the United State’s is over $24 trillion).
+Domestic production plunged, and food imports soared; according to the director of Venezuela’s Confederation of Associations of Agricultural Producers, Venezuela went from producing 70% of its food to importing 70%.
+All materials, from seeds to fertilizer, are provided by the government, but farmers report they often do not receive supplies.
+Additionally, the government-controlled steel industry does not produce enough machinery, and inflation has made it almost impossible to afford to import new equipment.
+Production hit an all-time low in 2019.

 President Maduro repeatedly increased the minimum wage in an attempt to combat inflation.
 In August of 2018, a 3000% increase equated to about $20 a month.
-This had almost no effect; almost 90% of Venezuela’s population lived in poverty and prices were doubling on average every 19 days by the end of 2018.
+This had almost no effect; nearly 90% of Venezuela’s population lived in poverty, and prices were doubling every 19 days, on average, by the end of 2018.

 Education

 As the economy crumbled, education became a luxury.
-Students went to school primarily to receive the state-sponsored meals, but the buildings lack water and electricity.
-Each start of the school year, thousands of teachers do not show up to classes, having opted for different jobs that earn slightly more money or trying their luck abroad.
+Students attended school primarily to receive state-sponsored meals, but the buildings lacked water and electricity.
+At the start of the school year, thousands of teachers did not show up to classes, having opted for different jobs that earn slightly more money or trying their luck abroad.
+Similar to brain drain during war, long-term economic hardship drives educated workers to more prosperous areas with more opportunities.
 This video from the Washington Post illustrates the enrollment and staffing troubles in the country that were prevalent before COVID-19.
 UNICEF reported 6.9 million students in Venezuela missed almost all classroom instruction between March 2020 and February 2021.

 Post-secondary education is also suffering.
-Simon Bolivar University, dubbed Venezuela’s “University of the Future,” was government-funded since it opened in 1970, but alumni living abroad have been financing the university with private donations and teaching classes via Skype.
+Simon Bolivar University, dubbed Venezuela’s “University of the Future,” has been government-funded since it opened in 1970.
+Still, alumni living abroad have been financing the university with private donations and teaching classes via Skype.
 Professors can only expect to earn the equivalent of $25 per month, prompting many to flee the country.
 Over 430 faculty and staff members left the university between 2015 and 2017.

 Healthcare

 Education is not the only sector experiencing brain drain; over 20,000 doctors have fled Venezuela’s inhospitable conditions since 2014.
 Medical professionals have been attacked by patients’ relatives, frustrated by the supply shortage and machine and infrastructure failures ranging from power outages to water shortages.
-Across the country, hospitals face shortages of basic medicines such as those to control hypertension or diabetes, and high-cost medicines for cancer, Parkinson’s and multiple sclerosis are no longer imported.
-Treatments such as organ donations and transplants stopped in 2017.
+Across the country, hospitals face shortages of essential medicines such as those to control hypertension or diabetes, and high-cost drugs for cancer, Parkinson’s, and multiple sclerosis are no longer imported.
+Organ donations and transplants stopped in 2017.

-The 1996 Constitution guaranteed the right to health as “an obligation of the State,” but the State has instead reduced funding, silenced practitioners, and censored health system publications.
-The government spends about 1.5% of GDP on healthcare, which is 75% lower than the world standard.
+The 1996 Constitution guaranteed the right to health as “an obligation of the State,” However, the State has reduced funding, silenced practitioners, and censored health system publications.
+The government spends about 1.5% of GDP on healthcare, 75% lower than the world standard.

 In 2015, Venezuela’s Health Ministry “stopped publishing weekly updates on relevant health indicators.”
 When health minister Antonieta Caporale briefly resumed updates in 2017, she was immediately fired.
-The statistics revealed that between 2016 and 2017, maternal mortality rose 65% and infant mortality rose 30%.
+The statistics revealed that between 2016 and 2017, maternal mortality rose 65%, and infant mortality rose 30%.
 Tuberculosis, diphtheria, measles, and malaria are also creating emergency situations, and disease is accompanied by widespread malnutrition.
-According to WHO standards, malnutrition among children under the age of 5 in Venezuela has reached “crisis level.”
+According to WHO standards, malnutrition among children under the age of 5 in Venezuela has reached a “crisis level.”
 A university study found that, on average, almost two-thirds of Venezuelans surveyed lost about 25 pounds in 2017.
 (Human Rights Watch, CEPAZ).
-Venezuelans called this the “Maduro Diet,” as noted in this poignant letter.
+Venezuelans called this the “Maduro Diet.

-The situation has not improved through the COVID-19 pandemic; Monitor Salud, an NGO, reported 83% of hospitals have insufficient or no access to personal protective equipment, and 95% lack sufficient cleaning supplies.
+The situation did not improve during the COVID-19 pandemic; Monitor Salud, an NGO, reported that 83% of hospitals have insufficient or no access to personal protective equipment, and 95% lack sufficient cleaning supplies.
 Estimates indicate only about a quarter of the population is fully vaccinated.

 Refugee Crisis

-Colombia, Venezuela’s neighbor to the west, is absorbing most of those fleeing; although Colombia closed the border with Venezuela to try to stem the spread of the coronavirus, in February 2021, Colombia’s President Iván Duque announced the government would “provide temporary legal status to the more than 1.7 million Venezuelan migrants who have fled to Colombia in recent years.”
-Hundreds of thousands more pass through Colombia on their way to other countries including Peru, Chile, and Ecuador.
-Venezuelans now need a passport or visa to travel to other Latin American countries, when they previously only needed national identity cards.
-This adds insult to injury as passports are difficult to obtain given “paper shortages and a dysfunctional bureaucracy.”
+Colombia, Venezuela’s neighbor to the west, absorbs most of those fleeing.
+However, Colombia closed the border with Venezuela to try to stem the spread of the coronavirus; in February 2021, Colombia’s President Iván Duque announced the government would “provide temporary legal status to the more than 1.7 million Venezuelan migrants who have fled to Colombia in recent years.”
+Hundreds of thousands more pass through Colombia on their way to other countries, including Peru, Chile, and Ecuador.
+Venezuelans now need a passport or visa to travel to other Latin American countries when they previously only needed national identity cards.
+This adds insult to injury as passports are challenging to obtain given “paper shortages and a dysfunctional bureaucracy.”

-See more about how Colombia is handling this refugee crisis here:
+See more about how Colombia is handling this refugee crisis here (9 min):

 Infrastructure

 Intermittent power outages are a regular occurrence, but a massive outage that affected 22 of Venezuela’s 23 states in early March 2019 revealed the severity of the state of Venezuela’s energy infrastructure.
-Pro-government officials blamed Venezuela’s opposition party, claiming they had sabotaged Venezuela’s hydroelectric Guri Dam as part of an “electricity war” directed by the U.S. Energy experts, power sector contractors, and employees from the government energy company attributed the problems to “years of underinvestment, corruption and brain drain.”
+Pro-government officials blamed Venezuela’s opposition party, claiming they had sabotaged Venezuela’s hydroelectric Guri Dam as part of an “electricity war” directed by the U.S. Energy experts and power sector contractors.
+Employees from the government energy company attributed the problems to “years of underinvestment, corruption, and brain drain.”
 Skilled operators “had long left the company because of meager wages and an atmosphere of paranoia.”

-These photos from The Guardian illustrate the effect of the blackout in Caracas.
+These photos from The Guardian illustrate the effect of the 2019 blackout in Caracas.
+By 2024, power blackouts had become a way of life.

 Aid

-Maduro repeatedly denied the extent of the crisis in Venezuela, and said any aid efforts from the U.S. or other countries were “part of a hostile foreign military intervention.”
-At the end of March 2019, however, Maduro reached an agreement with the international Red Cross to deliver aid.
+Maduro repeatedly denied the extent of the crisis in Venezuela and said any aid efforts from the U.S. or other countries were “part of a hostile foreign military intervention.”
+At the end of March 2019, however, Maduro reached an agreement with the International Red Cross to deliver aid.
 The first shipment reached Venezuela in mid-April.
-By September 2019, the aid was only making small improvements and shortages in medicines still persist.
-Over the summer of 2020, Venezuela’s opposition party reached an aid agreement with the Pan American Health Organization, specifically to help Venezuela respond to the pandemic, but Human Rights Watch reported in December 2020 that Venezuelan authorities were “freezing bank accounts, issuing arrest warrants, and raiding offices” or humanitarian groups operating in the country.
+By September 2019, the aid was only making minor improvements, and the shortage of medicines persisted.
+Over the summer of 2020, Venezuela’s opposition party reached an aid agreement with the Pan American Health Organization, specifically to help Venezuela respond to the pandemic, but Human Rights Watch reported in December 2020 that Venezuelan authorities were “freezing bank accounts, issuing arrest warrants, and raiding offices” of humanitarian groups operating in the country.

 International Entanglement

-Despite the controversy surrounding the 2018 election controversy, but Mexico, Turkey, Iran, Bolivia, Nicaragua, China, and Russia continue to recognize the Maduro regime.
-China in particular has offered technical assistance to help restore the country’s electrical grid.
+Despite the controversy surrounding the 2018 election, Mexico, Turkey, Iran, Bolivia, Nicaragua, China, and Russia continued to recognize the Maduro regime.
+China, in particular, offered technical assistance to help restore the country’s electrical grid.
 Additionally, China and Russia vetoed a United Nations Security Council vote in February to condemn the May 2018 elections and call for international humanitarian aid for Venezuela.

 Citgo

-Tension has surrounded Citgo, a wholly-owned subsidiary of Venezuela’s PDVSA operating in the U.S. Citgo manages three refineries in the U.S. and amounts to about 4 percent of U.S. fuel.
-The Citgo business relationship has been strained, especially after Treasury Secretary Steven Mnuchin imposed sanctions on Venezuela’s PDVSA “so that any new profits would be deposited in an account under Guaidó’s authority,” although the administration has yet to figure out how to disburse these funds to Guaidó.
-In recent months, this has become a serious problem for Guaidó, whose National Assembly would need to make a $913 million payment to PDVSA bondholders to maintain control of Citgo.
+Amid this power struggle, tensions rose around Citgo.
+The Citgo business relationship has been strained, especially after Treasury Secretary Steven Mnuchin imposed sanctions on Venezuela’s PDVSA “so that any new profits would be deposited in an account under Guaidó’s authority.”
+However, the administration has yet to figure out how to disburse these funds to Guaidó.
+In 2019, this became a serious problem for Guaidó, whose National Assembly would need to make a $913 million payment to PDVSA bondholders to maintain control of Citgo.
+In 2022, Guaido’s government was dissolved, leaving control of the PDVSA unclear.

 The Future for Venezuela